-2. OBJECTIVE S TARGETS Associated Action Plans are: ' Woodland ', ' Bats ', ' Otter ', ' Farmland Birds' , 'Great Crested Newt' and 'Black Poplar' PLEASE CONSULT THE 'GENERIC HABITATS' ACTION PLAN IN CONJUNCTION WITH THIS DOCUMENT FOR OBJECTIVES COMMON TO ALL HABITAT PLANS Α. To achieve condition of 55 of the exit that are currently in unfavourable co improving (see criteria below), givin UK Biodiversity Action Plan Priority species.
-2026 В. To restore 100ha of degraded habitat to favourable condition.
+2. OBJECTIVES TARGETS Associated Action Plans are: 'Woodland', 'Bats', 'Otter', 'Farmland Birds', 'Great Crested Newt' and 'Black Poplar' PLEASE CONSULT THE 'GENERIC HABITATS' ACTION PLAN IN CONJUNCTION WITH THIS DOCUMENT FOR OBJECTIVES COMMON TO ALL HABITAT PLANS Α. To achieve condition of 55 of the existing sites above 0.25ha that are currently in unfavourable condition to favourable or improving (see criteria below), giving priority to those holding UK Priority Species & Red Data Book species.
+The UK BAP was succeeded by the 'UK Post-2010 Biodiversity Framework' in July 2012.
+The UK list of priority species, however, remains an important reference source 2026

+В. To restore 100ha of degraded habita t to favourable condition.
 2026 Derived from Regional Spatial Strategy Phase 3 Technical Report (2009) and are based on a minimum mapping unit of 0.25ha.
 Rationale for derivation of targets: - Restoration: The extent of restorable sites was estimated by comparing sites recorded in the Regional BAP Habitat working layer with the Regional BAP Habitat final layer, and inspecting a small sample of aerial photographs of the sites that were on the former but not the latter; then 30% restoration achievement of this area was assumed.
 Expansion: The draft expansion target was set as a proportion of the restoration figure, in the same proportion as the respective UK BAP targets to reflect relative priorities.
 However review of recent delivery through agri- environment schemes indicated that a lower target would be more realistic.
 UK targets for this habitat are set in terms of sites rather than hectares.
 There is great variation in site size for this habitat, and an area based target would seem to give greater precision.

-Criteria for favourable condition (Joe Taylor, 2014)

-Average sward height should be: 2-10cm between October - November: 5-15cm between April to May:

-Between 20% and 80% open grassland with a mosaic of grazed turf, both closely grazed and taller tusks.

-Less than 5% cover of undesirable weed species, e.g. Ragwort , Creeping thistle.
+Criteria for favourable condition (Joe Taylor, 2014) Average sward height should be: 2-10cm between October - November: 5-15cm between April to May: Between 20% and 80% open grassland with a mosaic of grazed turf, both closely grazed and taller tusks.
+Less than 5% cover of undesirable weed species, e.g. ragwort, creeping thistle.
 (In designed landscapes) Tree species and cover to be as close to original historical design as possible.
 This facilitates the planting of non- natives as is appropriate.
 There should be obvious protection of archaeological features, either through effect monitoring and management plans, or clear reference and working practice if management plans do not exist.